 It's the summer of cornflowers

-The perfect plant for your summer garden – cornflowers!
+We’ve got the perfect addition to your summer garden – cornflowers!
 Coming in deep blues and shades of pink, maroon and white, these ruffled flowers make a lovely addition to a border or garden path.

-If you visited BBC Gardeners’ World Live, you would have seen Paul Stone’s headline A Garden Fit for a King, which overflowed with beautiful cornflowers.
-Scroll down to see the photo gallery.
+With some tips from our friends at BBC Gardeners’ World Magazine, you’ll be able to get growing in no time.
+Need some more inspiration?
+If you visited BBC Gardeners’ World Live, you would have seen Paul Stone’s headline A Garden Fit for a King, which featured an array of beautiful cornflowers.
+Scroll below to see the gallery.

-Read on for expert growing tips from our friends at BBC Gardeners’ World Magazine and, if you’re looking for more inspiration for the season ahead, get tickets for the BBC Gardeners’ World Autumn Fair at Audley End House & Gardens from 1-3 September 2023.
+What’s more, if you’re looking for even more garden inspiration for the season ahead, why not make a date for the BBC Gardeners’ World Autumn Fair at Audley End House & Gardens from 1-3 September.

 Growing and caring for cornflowers